 The Organization engages a firm, owned 100% by the Administrative Director and spouse of the Artistic Director, to provide tax and consulting services.
-For the years ended June 30, 2016 and 2015, the Organization paid tax and consulting fees to that firm of \$7,985 and \$5,500, respectively.
+For the years ended June 30, 2017 and 2016, the Organization paid tax and consulting fees to that firm of \$8,460 and \$7,985, respectively.

 The Organization receives charitable contributions from various board members.
-For the years ended June 30, 2016 and 2015, the Organization received charitable contributions from board members totaling \$257,650 and \$80,180, respectively.
+For the years ended June 30, 2017 and 2016, the Organization received charitable contributions from board members totaling \$179,426 and \$257,650, respectively.
+For the years ended June 30, 2017 and 2016, the organization received contributed services for legal fees from a board member totaling approximately \$50,000 and \$-0-, respectively.

-On September 14, 2016, Atlanta Shakespeare Academy LLC entered into two loan agreements totaling \$600,000 with two board members of the Organization, as disclosed in Note E.
+On September 14, 2016, Atlanta Shakespeare Academy LLC entered into two loan agreements totaling \$600,000 with two board members of the Organization, as disclosed in Note E. In July 2017 these loans were paid in full.